txstatejm/EDA_Data_Analysis/README.md

 3. **What soft skills are commonly listed in job descriptions?**

 ## 📊 Data & Methodology
-- **Dataset:** A collection of job postings from LinkedIn, including details on company, location, description, and posting date.
+- **Dataset:** A collection of job postings from LinkedIn, including details on company, location, description, and posting date, downloaded from Kaggle.
 - **Tools Used:**
   - Python (`pandas`, `matplotlib`, `seaborn`)
   - Jupyter Notebook